Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 Everyone had scars, in Uku’s experience.
 She certainly did.
 Though her fur was now as glossy and sleek as she could ever remember it been, nourished by sunlight and clean air, clean food, clean water and *peace,* there were a few patches - chemical burns from her youth, a few bands along her upper back from when she’d starved during a growth spurt - where it would never quite be healthy no matter what she did.

 Even so, for Uku, the sensation of growing strong, whole and healthy was accompanied by her scars growing fainter, even the ones on her soul.
 Father Garaaf was the opposite.
-He wore his scars fiercely, spoke with a permanent damaged rasp in his voice from breathing caustic fumes that he *could* apparently have had repaired...and had chosen not to.
+He wore his scars fiercely, spoke with a permanent damaged rasp in his voice from breathing caustic fumes that he *could* apparently have had repaired... and had chosen not to.

 Uku rather liked him.
 He didn’t pretend the past hadn’t happened, like some of the saved people tried to.
 And he was remarkably soft, under that bristly exterior.